Mathematics

 - Allow children to follow their own lines of enquiry and develop their own ideas, justifying and proving their answers.

-PSRN tasks are evident in children’s books as either printed pre-prepared challenges, or they are written in purple pen and responded to in green pen.
+- PSRN tasks are evident in children’s books as either printed pre-prepared challenges, or they are written in purple pen and responded to in green pen.
 Children work both collaboratively and independently when solving problems which require them to persevere and develop resilience.
-At Marlborough, we believe that reasoning and problem solving are integral to the activities children are given in order to develop their mathematical thinking.

 Consolidation

-Start of the day revise and review consolidation activities, are used to revisit previous learning and ensure Maths skills are embedded.
+- Start of the day revise and review consolidation activities are used to revisit previous learning and ensure Maths skills are embedded.

-Fluent in Five and Rapid Reasoning
+- Fluent in Five and Rapid Reasoning

-In Keys Stage 1 and 2, children are set maths tasks to ensure general maths knowledge, fluency, and reasoning skills are maintained and developed.
-This may take the form of: arithmetic, specific times tables or several questions about a mixture of maths topics.
+- In Keys Stage 1 and 2, children are set maths tasks to ensure general maths knowledge, fluency, and reasoning skills are maintained and developed.

-Pre-Teaching
+- Pre-Teaching

-While the class are solving fluency and reasoning questions, class teachers and support staff are able to support children with consolidation or pre-teaching, ensuring they are confident with skills from previous learning or those required for the upcoming session.
+- While the class are solving fluency and reasoning questions, class teachers and support staff are able to support children with consolidation or pre-teaching, ensuring they are confident with skills from previous learning or those required for the upcoming session.

-Flashback Four
+- Flashback Four

-All Maths lessons from Year 1 to 6, begin with a short assessment using the White Rose Maths Hub Flashback Four structure.
-The principles of this spaced learning approach is to recall appropriate concepts from the children’s previous lesson, a skill or concept they learnt the previous week, month or year.
-This supports children’s retrieval practice and develops long-term memory of key mathematical skills.
+- The principles of this spaced learning approach is to recall appropriate concepts from the children’s previous lesson, a skill or concept they learnt the previous week, month or year.

 Feedback and Assessment

-Through our teaching, we continuously monitor pupils’ progress against expected attainment for their age, making formative assessment notes where appropriate and using these to inform our teaching.
+- Through our teaching, we continuously monitor pupils’ progress against expected attainment for their age, making formative assessment notes where appropriate and using these to inform our teaching.

-Summative assessments, using the NFER Progress Tests in Year 1, 3, 4 and 5; Year 2 and Year 6 complete past SATS papers; are completed at the end of each half term; these results alongside teacher assessment judgements, form discussions in termly Pupil Progress Meetings and update our summative school tracker.
-Termly assessments are used as a diagnostic tool to ensure that teachers are adapting learning to meet the needs of all children and ensure that any necessary interventions are targeted specifically to meet the needs of children.
+- Termly assessments are used as a diagnostic tool to ensure that teachers are adapting learning to meet the needs of all children and ensure that any necessary interventions are targeted specifically to meet the needs of children.
 Assessment informs the teaching and learning sequence, and children work on the objectives they are assessed as being at.

-Daily assessment is incorporated throughout the lesson through live and verbal feedback.
-Feedback is given in a variety of ways to ensure pupils are well informed and making visible progress.
-Discussion is essential to learning and children are encouraged to discuss their thoughts, ideas and methods with a partner, group or the teacher.
-Feedback is given on children’s learning in line with our feedback policy.
-Formative assessment within every lesson helps teachers to identify the children who need more support to achieve the intended outcome and who are ready for greater stretch and challenge through planned questioning or additional activities.
+- Formative assessment within every lesson helps teachers to identify the children who need more support to achieve the intended outcome and who are ready for greater stretch and challenge through planned questioning or additional activities.

-Summative assessments are completed at the end of the academic year and reported to parents in the end of year report.
+- Summative assessments are completed at the end of the academic year and reported to parents in the end of year report.

 Knowledge Organisers

-At the start of each new topic, knowledge organisers are placed in Maths books for all students.
-Maths knowledge organisers provide a summary of the key facts and essential knowledge that pupils need within a unit of work.
+- Maths knowledge organisers provide a summary of the key facts and essential knowledge that pupils need within a unit of work.

 Times Tables Rock Stars and Numbots

-Times tables play an important part in our maths learning, with children developing their fluency in rapid recall of tables up to 12 x 12 by the end of Year 4.
+- Times tables play an important part in our maths learning, with children developing their fluency in rapid recall of tables up to 12 x 12 by the end of Year 4.

-In order to advance individual children’s maths skills in school and at home, we utilise Times Tables Rock Stars for multiplication practise, application and consolidation.
+- In order to advance individual children’s maths skills in school and at home, we utilise Times Tables Rock Stars for multiplication practise, application and consolidation.
 In addition to this, pupils take part in weekly rapid recall of times tables assigned to a bronze silver and gold level.
 In these times table challenge sheets, children can practise set tables, becoming quicker with remembering these important facts during a timed quizzes.

-Children from Y1 – Y6 also have the opportunity to consolidate and apply their times tables knowledge during morning early bird booster classes every Monday, Tuesday, Wednesday and Friday morning.
+- Children from Y1 – Y6 also have the opportunity to consolidate and apply their times tables knowledge during morning early bird booster classes every Monday, Tuesday, Wednesday and Friday morning.

 Staff CPD (Continual Professional Development)

-All staff are encouraged to raise questions, seek support and request further training if needed in order to ensure everyone is confident in what they teach.
-Good practice is always shared between staff and all CPD is used to inform teaching and learning across school.
-Staff subject knowledge allows the intentions of our mathematics curriculum to be delivered successfully and we continually strive to build upon the excellent understanding of the expectations of the curriculum that our staff have.
+- Staff subject knowledge allows the intentions of our mathematics curriculum to be delivered successfully and we continually strive to build upon the excellent understanding of the expectations of the curriculum that our staff have.

 Leadership

 Quality leadership in mathematics education is fundamental in improving teacher practice and student outcomes.
 The maths leader has a clear role and overall responsibility for the progress of all children in maths throughout Marlborough Primary School.
+Maths Leaders are expected to:

 - Support the learning of their colleagues by sharing subject expertise and influencing practice